akeneo/pim-docs/design_pim/overview.rst

     }

-As you can see, we receive the entire configuration through the constructor of our view.
+As you can see, we receive the entire configuration via the constructor of our view.

-Now that our extension is registered, we need to clear the symfony cache and we are good to go.
+Now that our extension is registered, we need to clear the Symfony cache and we are good to go.
 You should see your extension in the meta section of the product edit form now.

 Some extra features
 ===================